Three classical probability problems: the Hungarian roulette: The Hungarian roulette

 In this section we are going to pose an unsolved problem.
 Though the model to be introduced is quite simple, we couldn't find it in the literature.

 $n$ people stand in a circle; everyone has a gun.
-At a given signal, everybody selcts someone randomly and shoots at him.
+At a given signal, everybody selects someone randomly and shoots at him.
 Each shot is fatal.
 The survivors continue this over and over again until there is one single survivor left or none.
-Let $p_n$ denote the probability that someone remains standing in the end, and $\xi_n$ the number of people staying alive adter the first round.
+Let $p_n$ denote the probability that someone remains standing in the end, and $\xi_n$ the number of people staying alive after the first round.
 Then $p_0=0$, $p_1=1$, $p_2=0$, and

 What is the asymptotic behavior of $p_n$ as $n\to\infty$?
 Approximately computing the values by Monte Carlo and plotting the probabilities against $\log n$ one can see sine-like periodicity, though with waves with slightly decreasing amplitude (see Figure \ref{Fig1}).
 Does it even subsist asymptotically or diminishes to convergence?
 We do not know the answer yet, but we will discuss the subject.